 Creating an account: The Town will maintain corporate accounts on selected social media channels.
-Final approval for the corporate use of new social media tools/channels and or a new social media account is the responsibility of the Communications Division.
+Final approval for the corporate use of new social media tools/channels and or a new social media account(s)/platform(s) is the responsibility of the Communications Division.